whiplashmerch/glossy/README.md

 384            384            0              0.000
 ```

-Good job, you fixed the failures!
-You've also got statistical evidence now to help you understand if further efforts to prevent the problem are effective.
+Nicele done!
+You're a hero and a scholar.

+## TODO
+- Benchmarking
+- Animated Status Display
+- Config
+- Save logs to dir in configs

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+Run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).